-For advertisers, regularly tracking and reviewing what creates value for their ads and campaigns is essential.
+For advertisers, regularly tracking and reviewing what creates value for their ads and campaigns are essential.
 To facilitate this, Google Ads provides conversion data.
 This enables you to gather all the information you need to ensure your ads are performing well.

 Advertisers can use these five strategies to scale up their AdWords accounts by using conversion data.

 This tool uses historical conversion data to identify conversion patterns and place your text or display ads on websites that are likely to be visited by customers who are ready to convert.
 Display Select uses the budget of existing search campaigns and is a great tool to grow an account while minimizing risks as much as possible.

 Display Select can help you reach customers who are more likely to convert on your website by having an automated bidding system.
 This system takes into account historical data that targets customers who have greater interest in your ads.